lambda-z-miu/Tacos-1/doc/lab2.md

 ## Information

-Name:
+Name: heziyuan

-Email:
+Email: 2300012806@stu.pku.edu.cn

 > Please cite any forms of information source that you have consulted during finishing your assignment, except the TacOS documentation, course slides, and course staff.

 I got the advise
-1) to implement syscall to pass args-none case
+1) to implement system call to pass args-none case
 2) to start from a new branch
 from Yuyang Hu 22, EECS.

 > With any comments that may help TAs to evaluate your work better, please leave them here